johnwesleyharding/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+I've never been good about finding a passion.
+Economics has become more interesting to me recently.

 What do you know about?
+Low grade dataframe operations in python.

 What decisions do you face?
+What to do after Lambda.

 ## Seven templates